Skip to main content

 Digitized Materials

-Collection has been fully digitized and is available on the A: Drive.
-The digital collection is roughly 9.19 GB and consists of approximately 3559 files.
+Collection has been fully digitized and exists in an electronic format.
+The digital collection is 17.0 GB and consists of approximately 3561 files.
 Files are in either PDF/A, MP4, WAV, or TIFF formats.
-Also includes a folder of biographical information not in the collection.
+Also includes a folder of biographical information compiled by the UW-Eau Claire archives for research purposes.
 Please consult Special Collections and Archives department staff for access.

 Reference Code